kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

       --advertise-client-urls=http://$PRIVATE_IP:2379
    ```

-2. Start Kubernetes API server with the flag
+2. Start the Kubernetes API server with the flag
    `--etcd-servers=$PRIVATE_IP:2379`.

    Make sure `PRIVATE_IP` is set to your etcd client IP.